containers/buildah/docs/buildah-build.1.md

 that a new cgroup namespace should be created, or it can be "host" to indicate that the cgroup namespace in which `buildah` itself is being run should be reused.

+**--compat-volumes**

+Handle directories marked using the VOLUME instruction (both in this build, and those inherited from base images) such that their contents can only be modified by ADD and COPY instructions.
+Any changes made in those locations by RUN instructions will be reverted.
+Before the introduction of this option, this behavior was the default, but it is now disabled by default.

 **--compress**

 This option is added to be aligned with other containers CLIs.